xiaoluoboding/vue-frimousse/README.md

 ### 2、Build a library

-Rename all the `vue-library-starter` to your component name in the file `package.json、vite.config.ts`, eg: `my-component`
+Rename all the `vue-frimousse` to your component name in the file `package.json、vite.config.ts`, eg: `my-component`

 ```bash
 pnpm run build:lib